pyblosxom/pyblosxom/docs/comments.rst

 Summary
 =======

-PyBlosxom does not come with comments functionality built-in.
+Pyblosxom does not come with comments functionality built-in.
 There are several ways you can add comments functionality to your blog.
 This chapter talks about those.